The theme of the 2019 Sydney Conference is Evaluation un-boxed

 A. Relevance/Importance to AES Audience:

-The proposal should address topics that are of importance to a broad audience within AES, and if accepted, is likely to attract an audience.
+The proposal should address topics that are of importance to a broad audience within AES and, if accepted, be likely to attract an audience.

 B. Relevance/Importance to overall conference theme and to one or more of the sub-themes:

-The proposal should align with conference theme, Transformations, and this needs to be explicit in the proposal.
+The proposal should align with the conference theme and one of the sub-themes – the link needs to be explicit in the proposal.
 One or more sub-themes will be identified when submitting and used to stream the presentations.

 C. Technical quality: